AlbertoRota/x4-Better-piracy/README.md

  - Externalized hard-coded texts to I18N files (English and Spanish).
 ### 0.3.0
  - Removed `Surrender!` dialog, replaced it by a more streamlined `RightClick -> Harass`.
- - Added dependency to "SirNukes Mod Support APIs"
+ - Added dependency to "SirNukes Mod Support APIs".
 ### 0.2.0
  - Forcing a pilot to bail out of their ship will negatively impact your relations with his/her faction.
 ### 0.1.0